Sarthakrw/Sarthakrw.github.io/about.md

 key: page-about
 comments : false
 ---

-Hi !
-I'm **Sarthak** and am currently a 3rd year B.Tech CSE(Specialization in AI&ML) student in Dronacharya College of Engineering.
+Hi, my name is **Sarthak** and I am an aspiring Deep Learning Engineer!

-As an aspiring deep learning engineer I'm extremely passionate about the field and how AI posses the ability to greatly increase the quality of our lives.
-My interest in the field was developed through some of the pioneers in the field such as **Ilya Sutskever**, **Andrew Ng** and **Andrej Karpathy**.
-In fact, it was Andrej Karpathy's blog that motivated me into making a blog and sharing my ideas and journey in this field.
+I'm passionate about the field and how AI possesses the ability to greatly increase the quality of our lives.
+My interest in the field was developed by some of the pioneers in the field, such as **Ilya Sutskever**, **Andrew Ng** and **Andrej Karpathy**.

-I am also deeply intrigued by the concept of Artificial General Intelligence (AGI) and its potential impact on the future of humanity.
-I believe that the field of AGI has the potential to revolutionise the way we live our lives, and I hope to be a part of this exciting journey towards shaping the future.
+Through this blog, I will be sharing my personal thoughts on AI as well as any research or projects I conduct.

-I hope you find this blog interesting an maybe even learn something new :blush:
+I hope you find this blog interesting and maybe even learn something new :blush: